eglassman/eglassman.github.io/README.md

 ### Updates
-* Presented at the Recurse Center Tools for Thought workshop
+* Presented [OverCode](papers/glassman-tochi.pdf) and Foobaz at the Recurse Center Tools for Thought workshop